vibudh2209/D2/README.md

 # Deep Docking – Accelerate Virtual Screening by 50X

-Deep docking (D<sup>2</sup>) is a deep learning-based tool developed to accelerate docking-based virtual screening.
+Deep docking (DD) is a deep learning-based tool developed to accelerate docking-based virtual screening.
 In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3 billion molecules) using your favourite docking program.
 For further information please refer to our [paper](https://www.google.com/).
 The dataset used for building the models reported in the paper can be found at this [link](https://drive.google.com/file/d/1w86NqUk7brjDIGCxD65tFLNeQ5IgLeHZ/view?usp=sharing).

 About this repository
 -------------

-The *pd_python* folder contains all the scripts that you need to run D<sup>2</sup>.
+The *pd_python* folder contains all the scripts that you need to run DD.
 Copy the folder to your machine prior to start.
-The *slurm* folder contains some examples of scripts to automate D<sup>2</sup> on clusters using slurm queueing system.
-The *temp* folder contains templates and examples of files that need to be created for running D<sup>2</sup>.
+The *slurm* folder contains some examples of scripts to automate DD on clusters using slurm queueing system.
+The *temp* folder contains templates and examples of files that need to be created for running DD.

 Prerequisites
 -------------

-To run D<sup>2</sup> you need to install the following packages:
+To run DD you need to install the following packages:
 - Package installer for python ([pip](https://pypi.org/project/pip/))
 - [Anaconda](https://www.anaconda.com/distribution/)
 - A program to create 3D conformations from SMILES